ashbb/piano/README.md

 Piano v0.3 includes the drivers for Mac and Linux.
 But I have no Mac and Linux... :(
 **Hope someone attempt to run v0.3 on his/her Mac or Linux and let me know what happen.** ;-)

+Jun 3rd: **Paul Harris** attempted to run v0.3 on his (k)ubuntu 9.04 with TiMIDIty.
+It worked well.
+Fantastic!
+Now need some connecting sequence by hand, so trying to find the easy way.

 Usage
 -----